-The Stockton Arts Commission is the arts advocacy commission for the City of Stockton.
-It serves as a catalyst to support, sustain and strengthen the community by increasing awareness, opportunities and involvement in arts and cultural activities.
-The Stockton Arts Commission was founded by Marian Jacobs and a group of local arts supporters in the mid-1970's.
-The Commission operates within the City's Community Services Department and business is conducted by the arts director and a 16 member volunteer commission appointed by the Mayor and City Council.
+The Commission was founded by Marian Jacobs and a group of local arts supporters in the mid-1970s.
+Today, the Commission operates within the City's Community Services Department with an arts director and a 15-member volunteer commission appointed by the Mayor and City Council.

-To find out more about the Stockton Arts Commission's function, legal authority, member qualifications and more, visit the Commission's Official Information web page.
+To learn more about the Stockton Arts Commission's function, legal authority, member qualifications, visit the City Clerk's Arts Commission page.